 Figures

-Figures in books should appear close to where they are discussed.
 The template is configured so that figures typically appear at the top of the page where they are first mentioned.
 The template uses black-and-white figures for consistency with the text and for print.
 Figure panels are centered by default.
-The figure label is in small caps—just like the theorem label.
+The figure label is in small caps—just like the chapter and result labels.
 The figure caption is placed below the figure.

-The code for a basic figure with one panel is the following:
+The code for a figure with one large panel is the following:

 \begin{figure}[t]